botre/anki-decks/src/music-theory.md

 Two or more tones sounding together in a pleasant way.

+- con: with/together
+- sonare: to sound

 ## Dissonant

 Two or more tones sounding together in a harsh way.

+- dis: apart
+- sonare: to sound

 ## Density